emacs-eask/cli/docs/content/en/Getting Started/Directory Structure.md

 {{< toc >}}

-Running the **`eask create`** generator from the command-line will create a directory structure the following elements:
+Running the **`eask create`** generator from the command-line will create a directory with the following structure:

 ```
 .